Sintx Technologies Inc. (SINT): These Numbers Show Where NASDAQ:SINT Stock Is Going Next

 Sponsored

-The stock witnessed a 10.63% gain in the last 1 month and extending the period to 3 months gives it a -70.93%, and is 1.16% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.81% over the week and 14.41% over the month.
+The stock witnessed a 24.10% gain in the last 1 month and extending the period to 3 months gives it a -74.40%, and is -3.26% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.53% over the week and 14.69% over the month.

 Sintx Technologies Inc. (SINT) Top Institutional Holders